 Even if it doesn't qualify as an addiction in your son or daughter, I think an argument can be made that being focused on digital entertainment instead of socializing in real life can cause issues related to social skills, problem-solving, physical fitness, and specific ailments like eye strain and neck or finger injuries.

-Let's take a look at some things that you can do to help your kids break free from tech addiction and live life more fully!
+Let's examine some ways to help your kids overcome tech addiction and live life more fully!

 Establish Screen Time Limits